knickels/Player-Stage-Manual/WORLDFILES.md

 * `bitmap`: this is the filepath to a bitmap, which can be type bmp, jpeg, gif or png.
-Black areas in the bitmap tell the model what shape to be, non-black areas are not rendered, this is illustrated in Figure [fig_BuildingAWorld_EmptyWorld_Models_HelloWorld].
+Black areas in the bitmap tell the model what shape to be, non-black areas are not rendered, this is illustrated in Figure 4.
 In the map.inc file we told the map that its "color" would be grey.
 This parameter does not affect how the bitmaps are read, Player/Stage will always look for black in the bitmap, the `color` parameter just alters what colour the map is